isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 [^8]: The Singapore Chinese Clan Associations resource guide is from Libguides website.

-[^9]: For example the Methodist Message, previously titled the Malayan Message, gives interesting accounts of individuals and their accomplishments, positions held at church contributions made and sometimes even a profile.
+[^9]: For example, the <i>Methodist Message</i>, previously titled the <i>Malayan Message</i>, gives interesting accounts of individuals and their accomplishments, positions held, church contributions made and sometimes even a profile.

-[^10]: This is the annual newsletter of the Presbyterian church in Southeast Asia dating from 1912.
+[^10]: This is the annual newsletter of the Presbyterian Church in Southeast Asia dating from 1912.

 [^11]: A newsletter of the Anglican Church in Singapore that began at the turn of the 20th century.

-[^12]: The library has copies of The Rafflesian from 1887 and of St Andrew’s School Up and On from 1928 onwards.
+[^12]: The library has copies of <i>The Rafflesian</i> from 1887 and of <i>St Andrew’s School Up and On</i> from 1928 onwards.
 All early versions are accessible through microfilm.
 The centenary and souvenir publications of these schools also provide rich details.
-These are available on shelf.
+These are available on the open shelf.

-[^13]: The Genealogy research resources is available at Libguides genealogy.
+[^13]: The genealogy research resources is available at http://libguides.nl.sg/.

-[^14]: FamilySearch is accessible at Familysearch.org website.
+[^14]: FamilySearch is accessible at www.Familysearch.org.

-[^15]: This organisation’s website can be be assessed at singaporegenealogy.org website.
+[^15]: This organisation’s website can be be accessed at www.singaporegenealogy.org.